How to set up DNS on any Android phone (step by step)

 The steps on this page work for all Android phones, such as Samsung, Lenovo, Motorola, OnePlus, ASUS, Nokia, Google, Sony, LG, and other Android smartphones.

-Changing DNS can improve your online security and privacy, may increase your internet speed, and maybe also unblock websites that are blocked by your ISP (Internet Service Provider).
+Changing DNS can improve your online security and privacy, may increase your internet speed, and maybe also unblock websites blocked by your Internet service provider.

 DNS-over-TLS improves privacy and security between clients and resolvers.